 The Wik-E-Cargo Bike

-Over the last year we have been developing a plywood cargo bike, in the hope it will be of some use to somebody apart from us.
+Over the last year or so I have been developing a plywood cargo bike, in the hope it will be of some use to somebody apart from me.
 After visiting the wiki houses in Amsterdam and seeing how cargo bikes seemed to be the life blood of the city, we began wondering if the two concepts could be brought together somehow.
 If you can make plywood houses why can’t you make plywood cargo bikes, and make them so they are cheaper and simple enough for almost anybody to make.
 We became convinced that cargo bikes are the future of urban transport, and plywood cargo bikes could play role in making that future a reality.
 They can be used to take children to school, to do the weekly shop, to make deliveries, and trades people can take their tools to site.
 They do not use fossil fuels, they do not pollute the environment, and they are excellent for mental and physical well-being.

 A collection of laser cut models of cargo bikes